 The story goes like this.

-A snake entered a Carpentry Shop, and as it crawled to the corner, it went through a saw and accidentally wounded itself slightly.
+This is the story of the snake and saw.
+One day, a snake entered a Carpentry Shop, and as it crawled to the corner, it went through a saw and accidentally wounded itself slightly.
 Angered by the wound, the snake turned and “attacked” the saw.
-Biting and wrapping it body around the saw to “squeeze” the saw to death.
+Biting and wrapping its body around the saw to “squeeze” the saw to death.
 Unfortunately, it just hurting itself a lot worse than the initial scratch.
 In the end, the snake died from serious injury from the saw, which was rather self-inflicted.

 - Just because you’re tough does not mean that you have to show it all the time.
 If the snake, ignore the scratch, it would be just fine.

 - Learn when to quit.
-If the snake quit before it inflict much more serious self-injury, it might survive.
+If the snake quit before it inflicts much more serious self-injury, it might survive.

 - Oh yes, looking at the incident from a vintage point of view, we might think that the snake was dumb.
 But, we would be too, if we were embroiled in anger.